-These eager young things are on week 5 of 7 to join the other 16,000 Emirates crew in the skies wearing coffee coloured eyes and Emirates hot red lips.
-The blokes, thinking they can switch their brains off for the makeup lesson, are instructed to pay close attention because in 2 years when they are managers on the plane and the next pretty girl comes through without the correct application of eyeliner or blusher, they’ll need to tell them how to apply it.
+These eager young things are on week five of seven to join the other 16,000 Emirates crew in the skies wearing coffee coloured eyes and Emirates hot red lips.
+The blokes, thinking they can switch their brains off for the makeup lesson, are instructed to pay close attention because in two years when they are managers on the plane and the next pretty girl comes through without the correct application of eyeliner or blusher, they’ll need to tell them how to apply it.

 They sit up, already having been challenged to adopt an 8-step cleansing, toning, oil, shaving, moisturising, aftershave regime which has left them reeling.
 The biggest tip seems to be applying oil to the face before shaving to avoid a rash.

 Gabi Khairallah, from Lebanon, has been flying for 18 years and is a part time trainer in skin care.
 He’s probably in his 50s but looks about 36, so he must be doing something right.
 In fact he confided he spends almost all his salary on products.
-Flying dehydrates the skin and then when you land in Moscow at -2˚, then back to Dubai at 45˚, then off to London at 10˚ it plays havoc on the little cells trying to regenerate but losing the battle.
+Flying dehydrates the skin alone, and then when you land in Moscow at -2˚, then back to Dubai at 45˚, then off to London at 10˚ it plays havoc on the little cells trying to regenerate but are losing the battle, he says.

 - Start with concealer to get rid of those dark circles and other blemishes